 The effort to permanently protect California’s Central Coast has taken a very important step forward.
-Representatives Lois Capps, Julia Brownley, and Sam Farr and Senator Barbara Boxer have introduced the Central Coast Heritage Protection Act.
+Representatives Salud Carbajal, Julia Brownley, Katie Hill and both Senators Kamala Harris and Senator Diane Feinstein have introduced the Central Coast Heritage Protection Act, which now has more than 10 cosponsors in the U.S. House.
 The legislation would add wilderness, wild and scenic rivers, and other designations in the Los Padres National Forest and Carrizo Plain National Monument.

 Let your member of Congress know that you support preserving this magnificent landscape!